globus/searchable-files-demo/README.md

     ./searchable-files create-index

-This will create a new index for you to use Searchable Files.
+This will create a new index for you to use with the Searchable Files demo app.
 Its index ID will be stored in `~/.globus_searchable_files.db`.

-Running `./searchable-files create-index` a second time will print a message stating that the index already exists and giving you the index ID.

-You can also run
+To retrieve the index ID and other index information, run

     ./searchable-files show-index

-to get info about your index.

 ### Running the Workflow

-Each component of the Searchable Files App is run with a separate subcommand, and each one supports a `--help` option for full details on its usage.
+Each component of the Searchable Files app is run with a separate subcommand.
+Each supports a `--help` option for full details on its usage.

     ./searchable-files extract --help